Borsch and Ukhvat coctailsPress photo

 Kvass can be bought in any Russian food store, and vodka and cinnamon syrup in almost any.
 To make the cocktail, pour all the ingredients into a glass in the proportions specified above.
 To the millimeter!

-This cocktail was named after the White Guards who fled abroad following defeat in the Russian Civil War of 1918-22.
-In the West, they were called White Russians.
-For a while, it was considered a woman’s drink, but that changed in the 1990s after the release of The Big Lebowski.
+For a while, this cocktail was considered a woman’s drink, but that changed in the 1990s after the release of The Big Lebowski.
 The cocktail was the title character’s favorite drink, and after the movie just about every bar in the world started serving it.
 Incidentally, it also made an appearance in the movie Catwoman, where the feline heroine orders it in a bar, reducing the list of ingredients to cream.
 So whether you’re a man, a woman… or a cat — it’s easy to make at home.

 Put ice in a glass, pour in all the ingredients in equal proportions, and mix with a spoon.
 Done!
 For aficionados: it’s better to use fresh cream and shake before adding to the glass.
 This will impart a more pleasing consistency.